Mahendiran-10-07/Finance-Tracker-App/README.md

 A secure, personal, and powerful offline-first finance manager built with React Native + Expo.

-This app was originally created to solve a real-life need — tracking money received from a family member working abroad and monitoring how that money is spent over time.
+This app was created to solve a real-life need — tracking money received from a family member working and monitoring how that money is spent over time.

 📸 Screenshots

-📝 Tip: Drag & drop your screenshots (.jpg / .png) directly into this README on GitHub.

 <p><img src="./screen1.jpeg" alt="App Screenshot 1" width="180" />
 <img src="./screen2.jpeg" alt="App Screenshot 2" width="180" />